sketchychen/whiteboarding/general_questions.md

   - CSS animations are simple but limited.
 Simple stuff is generally easier to implement in CSS itself than in JS as normally all you have to do is figure out ideal parameters for each animation type available.
 But not all browsers handle all available CSS features.
   - JavaScript animations can be built in a more complex manner and can probably make up for CSS browsers compatibility issues.
 * What does CORS stand for and what issue does it address?
   - Cross-Origin Resource Sharing addresses a web domain accessing another domain's assets or other resources.
-This can pose a security issue (the whole You Don't Know Where That's Been) or traffic issues (hot-linking, bandwidth).
+This can pose a security issue (You Don't Know Where That's Been) or traffic issues (hot-linking, bandwidth).